 Call waiting times

-Our customer service centre is currently experiencing a high number of calls and we expect this to continue over the next few weeks.
+Our customer service centre is continuing to experience a high number of calls.
 As a result, it may take longer than usual to speak to someone.
-We’d like to apologise for any inconvenience this may cause and thank customers for their patience.
+We are sorry for any inconvenience this may cause and thank customers for their patience.

 Gas safety, electrical checks and other essential visits

-All gas, electrical servicing, and compliance checks in our properties will continue as part of our normal safety testing programme.
+All gas, electrical servicing, and compliance checks in our properties continue as part of our normal safety testing programme.
 These services help keep you, your home, and your neighbours safe.
 Places for People is also visiting properties to check their condition throughout 2021, which will require access to your home.
 Our neighbourhood teams are working in our communities and may visit your home as part of our usual service.

 If you are isolating, we can delay visits, although you must let us know as soon as we can visit again.

-We are currently letting homes in England and our teams are using new COVID safe ways of working.
-All parts of the lettings process are now done in contactless ways to make your move as safe as possible and reduce the spread of coronavirus, but sometimes we may require an in-person meeting.
+Our lettings teams are using COVID safe ways of working.
+Most parts of the lettings process are done in contactless ways to make your move as safe as possible and reduce the spread of coronavirus, but sometimes we may require an in-person meeting.
 This will be done in a socially distanced way.

 If you are applying for a home and have not yet been made an offer, we encourage you to look at our available homes and apply for any that meet your needs.